 WordPress is a fun blogging software, and if you are one of those who likes to try new things on your WordPress blog, it’s always a good idea to get a local installation of WordPress on your system.
 You can use it to try new WordPress plugin, making changes in your theme and many more task.
 In fact, if you have seen WordPress videos on my YouTube channel, you would notice all the videos are created on local WordPress installation.

-We have been talking about self hosted WordPress a lot, though many BlogSpot users still feel WordPress as alien platform because they are not familiar with it.
-To get familiar with WordPress, you can start by creating a free account on WordPress.com or you can install WordPress on your computer to test it on Local environment.
+We have been talking about self-hosted WordPress a lot, though many BlogSpot users still feel WordPress as an alien platform because they are not familiar with it.
+To get familiar with WordPress, you can start by creating a free account on WordPress.com, or you can install WordPress on your computer to test it on the Local environment.
 Benefits of installing WordPress locally:

 - Familiar with WordPress